 As it was just stated, a condenser microphone needs Phantom Power whereas a Dynamic Microphone does not.
 Ribbon mics apparently can be damaged by the addition of phantom power.

-The purpose of the Direct Monitoring allows you to, not only change between on and off if you want to listen while you’re playing or not, but it also switches between Mono and Stereo.
+The purpose of the Direct Monitoring allows you to, not only change between on and off if you want to listen while you’re singing (learn to sing with Singorama), but it also switches between Mono and Stereo.

 The Monitoring button is a nice big dial and it takes up the most space on the interface.